Am I Being Abused?

-Be that as it may, physical abuse, verbal abuse, or domestic abuse is not acceptable and not at all a one-off incident.
+Be that as it may, physical abuse, verbal abuse, domestic abuse, domestic violence, sexual abuse, or psychological abuse is not acceptable and not at all a one-off incident.
 It is a behavioural pattern.
 It isn’t always violent, but it is always heavy-handed and controlling.
 Equine-assisted therapy can help you overcome such kind of emotional instability with the help of our ever-loving horses.

 How do I know if I am being abused?